Our response to COVID-19

 GATE CLOSED @ 6:30 p.m.

-- At this time, all buildings are closed to the public except for the abbey church, which will have scheduled access during the day.
-(Please see “Abbey Church” below.)
+- At this time, all buildings are closed to the public except for the abbey church and the guesthouse (Please see “Abbey Church” below.)

 - We are asking visitors to postpone coming to the abbey church or enjoying the grounds if they are ill or know they have had contact with someone who is ill with the coronavirus.

-- The guesthouse is closed indefinitely (See “Guesthouse” below).
+- The guesthouse is open.
+(See “Guesthouse” below).

-Due to the public health order of November 19, the abbey church is closed to the public for Mass.
+As of July 1, the abbey church is again open to the public for Mass.

-At other times of the day, the abbey church is open for private prayer in keeping with the following schedule:
+At other times of the day, the Abbey Church is open for public prayer with the monks (see prayer times) and private prayer in keeping with the following schedule: